chargersfan47/CBP/README.md

 ## BotSim1.0

 The BotSim1.0 folder contains a program for simulating trading strategies based on processed instances.
+The simulator offers numerous configuration options (available in `config.py`) to fine-tune your trading strategy.
 It produces the following output:
 - A minute-by-minute tracking of total bankroll, long / short position size, unrealized PnL, and cost basis.
 This is split into monthly files named **analysis_yyyymm.csv**
 - A list of currently open positions in **open_positions.csv**.
 As trades are closed, they are removed from this file and moved to...
 - A list of closed positions in **closed_positions.csv**.
 This file contains instance performance, because each row represents an open trade and a close trade.